MiriamLL/seamonas/README.md

 ## Observations

 `seamonas` contains:
-- **one** survey example from a monitoring containing species detected.
+- One survey example from a monitoring containing **species detected and specifications**.

 ``` r
 data(Observations_test)